 What is an ATS?

-Nearly 40% of companies use an applicant tracking system (ATS) to manage the recruiting and hiring process.
+Nearly 90% of companies use an applicant tracking system (ATS) to manage the recruiting and hiring process.
 Essentially, it organizes the candidate’s information into easy-to-access platforms.
-Job seekers need to be aware because it organizes their information and surveys their documents.
-The tracking systems work by scanning resumes for key phrases, keywords, headings, contextual indicators, and related content.
-The ATS goal is to “score” or rate the most qualified candidates for human review.
-Applicant tracking systems can eliminate up to 75% of all applicants and candidates who don’t score well, won’t get an interview!
+Job seekers need to be aware because it organizes their information and can survey their documents.
+The tracking systems work by allowing recruiters to scan resumes for key phrases, keywords, headings, contextual indicators, and related content.
+The goal is to allow recruiters to “score” or rate the most qualified candidates.

 Seems unfair right?
 The resume you wrote, edited, tailored, and submitted may not even be seen by a person.
 However, the ATS saves the recruiters from having to sort through irrelevant, underqualified, weak, and unrelated resumes.
 As a candidate, you need to consider use the right format, keywords, headings, and context so your resume isn’t parsed out.
 Here are some tips to help you beat the ATS:

 Every posting, job, industry, profession, has certain keywords.
 Whether it’s responsibilities, skills, qualifications, etc. there are terms that are common within the industry.
 An ATS will be used to search for key phrases and information related to these areas, especially, in regards to the position posted.

 To ensure you’re matching the keywords try using these techniques:

 • READ the posting!
 Take the time to scan through the whole posting and make a list of the skills, requirements, qualifications, and responsibilities.
 I suggest doing this at least twice, each time writing or typing the key bits of information.